pbelcak/fastfeedforward/README.md

  |      input_width : int
  |              The width of the input, i.e. the size of the last dimension of the tensor passed into `forward()`.
  |      hidden_width : int
- |              The width of every leaf of this FFF.
+ |              The width of each leaf of this FFF.
  |      output_width : int
  |              The width of the output, i.e. the size of the last dimension of the tensor returned by `forward()`.
  |      depth : int